Passion Play: Hungary

 Kőhegy (Stone Mountain) Chapel at Budaörs was built by Franz Wendler to whom Virgin Mary had appeared in a dream.
 He supposedly dreamt of a dog rose on Stone Mountain, every flower of which bore the face of Mary.
 On the petals he read: "I am the Immaculate Conception".
 In spring 1855, Wendler started construction.
 On 15 October 1855, the chapel was consecrated to Mary's Immaculate Conception.
 Franz Wendler lived in a cave next to the chapel from 1878 until his death.
 The chapel is one of the most important pilgrimage places for Germans of Hungary in the area of Buda.
-Every three years, Budaörs’ inhabitants stage a passion play with Hungarian and German text.
+Every three years, Budaörs' inhabitants stage a passion play with Hungarian and German text.

 Malta

 The island nation of Malta features many Passion Plays, put on by provincial club, societies, and theatres in various localities.
 Each village and town often hosts several plays, and there is some competition among the troupes to put on the most moving or beautiful display.
 These are often combined with processions and wirjiet ("exhibitions") that feature models and renditions of the Passion.

 Since 2007, a Passion Play entitled Il-Mixja, with Jesus being played by popular Maltese actor Alan Fenech and featuring some of the most highly acclaimed actors in Malta, has become one of the highlights of the genre on the island with the audience experiencing the passion of Jesus Christ as if they were present on the streets of Jerusalem during those historical two days.
 The play is held outdoors and has so far been held four times in the streets of Rabat, once at Ħaġar Qim temples and four times (2013–2016) for charity on the grounds surrounding Mount Carmel Hospital.
 In 2017 the event was held at the presidential Verdala palace in aid of the Malta Community Chest Fund.
 In 2018 it was held both at Verdala Palace and on the grounds surrounding Mount Carmel Hospital whereas in 2019 the production once again changed location to the Romeo Romano Gardens in Santa Venera with once again the Malta Community Chest Fund Foundation and the service users of Mount Carmel Hospital being the beneficiaries of this charity event.
 The 2020 edition was cancelled due to COVID-19, however 2021 will see the production being transformed into a virtual experience screened in cinemas and online.
-It will also mark Alan Fenech's last time in the role of Jesus.
+It also marked Alan Fenech's last time in the role of Jesus, the role being taken up as from 2022 by John Vassallo.
+Since the 2022 edition, it has always been held in the gardens of the Verdala Palace and under the distinct patronage of the President of the Republic of Malta.
+All proceeds go towards the Malta Community Chest Fund Foundation.